 Also, if you happen to work at a computer, or lift and carry weights or do repetitive activities at home or work, it can cause tension and muscle tightness leading to a backache.

-A simple solution to prevent backache is to work on improving posture.
+Studies have been conducted to investigate physical therapy approaches in the treatment of low back pain.
+The good news is, working on improving posture is a simple solution to prevent back pain.
 Of course, along with this, it is also important to work on overall fitness and healthy weight.
 But improving posture can really help.

 What is posture?